cqcn1991/Wind-Speed-Analysis/readme.md

-# A Joint Probability Model for Wind Speed and Direction, by Gaussian Mixture Models
+# Modeling the Joint Distribution of Wind Speed and Direction (Gaussian Mixture Models)

 ## What is this?

-This is a Python program for modelling the joint distribution of wind speed and direction.
+This is a Python program for modeling the joint distribution of wind speed and direction.

 The method is based on: